-From the print run of 525, more than four hundred copies of The Big Beat have been sold and (30 June update) there are fewer than thirty-five out on consignment.
+From the print run of 525, almost four hundred and fifty copies of The Big Beat have been sold and (2 August update) there are fewer than thirty out on consignment.

 Some outlets have bought stock outright and may also have copies available.
-These include Diabolik Books & Records in Perth; Mr V Music and Streetlight in Adelaide; Avenue Bookstore, Molting Vulture and The Sun Bookshop in Melbourne and in Sydney, Abbey’s Bookshop and Gleebooks.
+These include Diabolik Books & Records in Perth; Mr V Music and Streetlight in Adelaide; Avenue Bookstore in Melbourne and in Sydney, Abbey’s Bookshop and Gleebooks.
 Details of where you can still get a copy are in this post.

 At various times during this project, people have stressed that producing a book is one thing, but marketing and selling it is another thing completely.
 For thanks in helping in its production, I included two pages in the book (pp 493-494) so I won’t repeat that here.
 But for help in sales and marketing, I want to particularly thank my long-time counsellor Michael Zerman, production manager Murray Bennett, my old comrade-in-arms Stuart Coupe and fellow self-publisher, photographer and ex-Inner City Football Association star Tony Mott, for their sage advice and encouragement.

 While I’m expressing gratitude, there are a number of people I’d like to thank for their help in getting the books out of their boxes (see below) and into peoples’ hands.